 A bat survey usually involves an initial detailed assessment of the building(s), structure, tree or location to identify any obvious roost sites or potential roost features.
 If the site shows absolutely no signs of activity and the level of potential is very low then a report may be produced for planning authorities at that stage.
 This bat scoping survey may be carried out at any time of the year.

-More usually where bat roost potential is identified a bat scoping survey is followed by a bat emergence survey around dusk which may then trigger additional dawn surveys, the use of remote detection equipment or more detailed further survey work in a few locations.
+More usually where bat roost potential is identified a scoping survey is followed by a bat emergence survey around dusk which may then trigger additional dawn surveys.
+Ecologists may also use remote detection equipment or require more detailed further survey work in a few locations.
 This work has to be carried out between May and September and under suitable weather conditions.
 Large industrial complexes or demolition projects are likely to need more detailed bat surveys.
 Only qualified and licenced surveyors are able to access known roost sites.

 Bat surveys are required to establish the location of roosts, the flight lines used, the number and species of bats present and to establish suitable mitigation requirements.
 A detailed bat survey report is prepared (usually within a month) for presentation to the planning authorities which will also advise you whether or not you will need a European Protected Species license.

 There are 17 species of bats regularly recorded in the UK and West Wales is regularly host to 12 of them and is a key breeding site for the rare Greater Horseshoe, Barbastelle bats and other scarce species.
 A key part of south Pembrokeshire is designated as a Special Area of Conservation for bats – Link